 I’ve healed enough from my recent eye surgery, finished my taxes, and made enough progress on my grandmother’s biography project that I am finally allowed to finish my costume for Elsa the Snow Queen!
 This time I’ll make updates as I make progress on each portion of her magical ice ensemble, including the ice dress, ice shoes, snowflake accessories, and sparkling snowflake cape…

 Cutting all THOUSAND rectangles from the laminated fabric took over 2 hours!
-I used my trusty metal square to mark out 1.5″ and 1″ lengths vs. 3/4″ widths on the back side of the laminated Cutting a THOUSAND rectangles!fabric, then cut them all out, leaving them in separate piles to keep track.
+I used my trusty metal square to mark out 1.5″ and 1″ lengths vs. 3/4″ widths on the back side of the laminated fabric, then cut them all out, leaving them in separate piles to keep track.
 I thought that two sizes of rectangles would be enough variety to stagger them to be random rectangles, but while gluing I realized I only really needed one size after all.

-Because of the curve of the corset boning I couldn’t glue the bodice while flat, so I laced it tightly on my dress form so there would be support behind the Gluing a thousand rectanglesfabric and I could pin where necessary while the glue was drying.
+Because of the curve of the corset boning I couldn’t glue the bodice while flat, so I laced it tightly on my dress form so there would be support behind the fabric and I could pin where necessary while the glue was drying.
 I propped the entire form up on a crate so I wouldn’t have to keep leaning over so low to reach the bottom of the bodice.
 I also set it up in my living room to use my drop-leaf table and see my TV. 😉 Since I was overlapping the shingles for the random rectangular effect, I started with the bottom row where the bodice meets the skirt.
-I originally sewed the skirt to the bodice from the aqua side, but then covered the raw seam edges with the bronze ribbon trim, so there were two lines of aqua stitching I needed to cover with The bottom row was first & needed the most pinsice shingles.
+I originally sewed the skirt to the bodice from the aqua side, but then covered the raw seam edges with the bronze ribbon trim, so there were two lines of aqua stitching I needed to cover with ice shingles.
 These required all my teal pins to anchor them so they would bend around to cover the stitching properly, so it took a couple hours just to get the single row around the entire bodice.
 It took overnight for this stretchable fabric glue to dry, but it dries clear and the sparkle shines through, so I gave it a whole coat of glue when it was done so I don’t bend any shingles when wearing it as the coronation dress.

 Now that the ice dress is ready to wear, stay tuned for the ice shoes and the snowflake cape! 🙂